7 reasons why your WordPress site is slow (and how to fix them)

 Section titled 7.
 Too many external scripts and embeds

-Ever waited ages for a YouTube video or Instagram embed to load?
-That’s what we mean.
+Ever sat watching a YouTube embed or Instagram feed slowly load in piece by piece?
+That’s exactly what we mean.

-Be intentional about what you include.
+Be intentional about what you include on your website.

-• Remove unnecessary widgets and embeds.
+• Remove unnecessary widgets and embeds

-• Host fonts locally if possible.
+• Host fonts locally where possible

 Bonus: If you don’t know what’s slowing things down